© 2009 Richard Pallaziol, Weapons of Choice ™- all rights reserved

 Fashion/Style/Manners – the expectation of the individual when in the company of his peers.

 For our purposes we are defining fashion in the broader sense, not as the seasonal trends that are on display at Bloomingdale’s, or a review of what has come down the runway in Paris.
 Rather, we’re looking for the longer baseline for “normality” in any given culture or subculture.
 One can dress away from that baseline and be considered abnormal, or blend in with it and be largely accepted by your subculture.
 In that sense, no one is more “fashion conscious” than the 14 year-old boy on the first day of the new school year.
 Every item of his couture is carefully calibrated to project the right image.
+Fashion, at its core, is social armor.

 Clothing is an outward manifestation of the face we give to the world, but is also a reflection of how we feel about ourselves.
-Clothes may not make the man, but it reflects something of the thought process that both selected the items for purchase, and then selected which items would be worn on a particular day.
-Inside anyone’s closet the full range of articles to be worn for leisure, for formal occasions, for various social occasions, etc., represent the complete boundaries of that person’s self image.
+Clothes may not “make the man”, but it reflects something of the thought process that both selected the items for purchase, and then selected which items would be worn on a particular day.
+Inside anyone’s closet the full range of articles to be worn for leisure, for formal occasions, for various social occasions, etc., represent the complete boundary of that person’s self image.
 Indeed, we can learn volumes about someone by noticing what is not in his closet.
 Then, from that selection of the possible, each person daily selects what representation of himself he chooses to show to the world.
 The choice may not be conscious, but will reflect upbringing, personality, mood, social level, and aspirations.

 Civilian Conflict – or, fighting off the battlefield.